FRC-Sonic-Squirrels/Flywheel-Tuner/README.md

 I highly recommend reading [this excellent artticle](https://trickingrockstothink.com/blog_posts/2019/10/19/tuning_pid.html) on how to tune PIDF for a flywheel.
 Follow the example in the sidebar to tune an imaginary flywheel.

+## Setup

+Before building this project in VS Code, make sure you run the WPILib `Set Team Number` to your team number.

+Build this project and deploy it to your robot.

+Importing the shuffleboard config, `shuffleboard_flywheel_tuner.json`, so that the output looks like the image below.

 ## Tuning

 ![Example Tuning Output](https://raw.githubusercontent.com/FRC-Sonic-Squirrels/Flywheel-Tuner/main/TuningExample.png)

-Start by importing the shuffleboard config (`shuffleboard_flywheel_tuner.json`) so that the output looks like the above image.

 1. Set the CAN id to match the motor you are tuning.
 2. Set the mode to Variable or Fixed